idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Document alignment is the process of matching source language segments with target language segments and creating a reusable bilingual document (commonly a translation memory).
 It is a way of making use of existing translation materials, especially those not translated via a CAT tool.

 [LF Aligner](https://sourceforge.net/p/aligner/wiki/Home/) (free, offline) is an excellent alignment tool which relies on Hunalign for automatic sentence pairing.
-Input: txt, doc, docx, rtf, PDF, html.
-Output: tab delimited txt, TMX and xls.
+Input: txt, doc, docx, rtf, pdf, html.
+Output: tab delimited txt, tmx, and xls.
 With web features.
-The Linux version opens a interactive easy to use terminal.
+The Linux version opens an interactive easy to use terminal.
 The alignment review step requires editing the produced file in a spreadsheet program.
 The Windows version does not need installation and can run on Wine.
 It offers a GUI, and, at the alignment review/editing step, it opens an easy interface for splitting and merging source/target segments and fixing any alignment error.

 [WordFast Aligner](https://www.wordfast.net/?go=align) (free, online)

 [PlusTools](https://www.wordfast.net/wiki/PlusTools) is a free MS Word add-in that can handle multiple tasks, including aligning documents.

-[YouAlign.com](http://www.youalign.com/) (free, online, registration needed, 1MB max file size) an alignment tool based on AlignFactory, a powerful automated document alignment tool with web crawler.
+[YouAlign.com](http://www.youalign.com/) (free, online, registration needed, 1MB max file size) an alignment tool based on AlignFactory, a powerful automated document alignment tool with a web crawler.

 [TM-Town](https://www.tm-town.com) (online, registration needed) has an [alignment tool](https://www.tm-town.com/blog/document-alignment-tool-update) that can help you convert a source and target document into a translation memory (TM) file.